Skip Ribbon Commands

 About Indemnity Deposits:

-• An indemnity deposit is a financial security deposited at the time of the application for a Sewer Connection Permit.
-This deposit will pay for any damages that may occur to the public right-of-way during the course of the construction of the building and where the contractor is unwilling to repair these damages.
+• An indemnity deposit is a financial security deposited at the time of the application for any Engineering Department permits.
+This deposit will ensure the repair of any damages that may occur to the public right-of-way during the course of the construction.

 • Normally, at the completion of a construction project, the inspector inspects the public right-of-way.
-If the inspector notes that there are no damages to the right-of-way, he/she will complete the sewer connection permit and forward the permit to the office for processing.
+If the inspector notes there are no damages to the right-of-way, he/she will complete the permit.
 Indemnities take 45 days to be released to Finance for refund.

 Engineering Department